agdelig/music-metadata-service/README.md

 ```

 ## Assumptions ##
+Files are consumed and served as base64 encoded strings.
+This coice was made to
+serve the whole API in a json format and avoid multipart requests and responses.
+Encoding and decoding is handled by any client application sending requests or
+consuming responses.
 The user provides csv files with metadata.
 This data is used to add new entries
 or update existing ones in the Database.
 It is assumed that:
+* files uploaded need to be base64 encoded
+* the /download endpoint serves base64 encoded csv files
 * csv files contain the following headers:
 * title
 * contributors